 4) A description of the students’ rights under FERPA and the process to exercise these rights which include the right to request access to review and inspect their education records, and seek amendment if they believe their education record is inaccurate, misleading, or otherwise in violation of their privacy rights.

-Upon review of the policy, if there are any questions or requests for more in-depth training regarding FERPA, please contact one of the Offices listed below.
-They are available to assist you with your questions and training needs:
+Upon review of the policy, if there are any questions or requests for more in-depth training regarding FERPA, please contact the University Compliance Office at email@example.com.

 Questions may also be submitted anonymously or confidentially through the ethics and compliance hotline, EthicsPoint, available 24/7 at: